 Symmetrical means that the body is behind in growth proportionally.
 20-25% of IUGR cases are considered symmetrical, so it is a little more rare.
 However, when an IUGR diagnosis is given earlier in pregnancy (like at the 20-week ultrasound), it is often symmetrical.

 What causes IUGR?

 There are many different things that can cause IUGR – many of them are idiopathic.
+That means there is no precise cause of IUGR.
 While any literature you read will mention things like smoking, alcohol, etc., there are many other reasons.
 Some women never know!

 - Congenital defects

 - Substance abuse